Still life painting featuring a violin, sheet music, documents, a glass of beer, a ceramic bowl, a bottle, and a fish on a table.

 • Students are charged for all lessons or classes for which they register, including those missed through student absence.
 As a courtesy, students are expected to notify their teachers directly of any impending absence from lessons.
 Some instructors offer make-up lessons under certain circumstances, but they are not obligated to do so.
 If a teacher is absent for a lesson, a make-up will be scheduled at a mutually convenient time, or a substitute instructor may teach the lesson.
 If this make-up cannot be accomplished, students will receive a credit to their account.

-• Payment is due on September 1 (Quarter 1), November 1 (Quarter 2), January 15 (Quarter 3), and March 15 (Quarter 4).
+• The Kanack School uses quarterly billing.
+Payment is due on September 1 (Quarter 1), November 1 (Quarter 2), January 15 (Quarter 3), and March 15 (Quarter 4).
 There is a 15 day grace period before a $25 late fee is applied to your account.
-Late fees can easily be avoided by communicating with the office in advance of the due date if a payment needs to be delayed.
-Payments can be made by check made out to KSMA (preferred to avoid processing fees), bank transfer through the invoices emailed to you, or by debit or credit card in person or over the phone.
+Please communicate with the office as soon as possible before late fees are applied to your account.

 • Let your teacher know so that they can help with a smooth transition.

 • In the event that you must end lessons immediately, your account will nonetheless be charged for the next two lessons after the office receives your written notice via email.
 (See above.)
+The student is entitled to attend these two lessons and we encourage it!

 • If you must discontinue due to injury or illness, please contact the office about pursuing a medical leave of absence.